thedunston/bash_zt_auth/README.md

 ### Why SSH?

-SSH is a very stable and robust application and protocol.
+SSH is a very stable and robust application.
 It has support for two-factor authentication, key-based authentication, etc.  It uses the native Linux authentication mechanisms, namely PAM, and account management is handled by the OS.
-Additionally, obtaining access to a server running SSH only is relatively inexpensive.
+Additionally, obtaining access to a server running SSH is relatively inexpensive.
 Datapacket.net and DigitalOcean have VMs for less than $5/month.
-However, port forwarding to a container provides a method of public access to an SSH server when running inside of a container.

 It is recommended to use SSH Key-based authentication along with a second factor.
 By using key-based authentication, the user's public key can be prepended with the 'forced command' option to only allow one command to be run when a user authenticates and then the session is dropped.
 For this project, key-based authentication is required.